 Vernazza has a humble little working beach — a pebbled cove littered with scenes of a community that lives off the sea...and travelers who love the views.
 Well-worn locals fill the benches while tourists sunbathe on rocks.
 In the summer, the beach becomes a soccer ground, where teams fielded by local bars and restaurants provide late-night entertainment.

 The town has two halves.
-Sciuiu (Vernazzan dialect for "flowery") is the sunny side on the left as you face inland, and luvegu (dank) is the shady side on the right.
-On the far right, a castle — now just stones and a grassy park — served as the town's lookout back in pirate days.
+Sciuiu (Vernazzan dialect for "flowery") is the sunny side on the left as you face inland, and Luvegu ("dank") is the shady side on the right.
+But from end to end, everything's painted in one of the "Ligurian pastel" colors, as regulated by a commissioner of good taste in the regional government.
+On the far right, a castle — now just a tower, some stones, and a grassy park — served as the town's lookout back in pirate days.
 Below the castle, houses were connected by an interior arcade — ideal for fleeing attacks.
-These days, "Ligurian pastel" colors are regulated by a commissioner of good taste in the regional government.

 Vernazza's harborfront church is unusual for its strange entryway, which faces east (altar side).
 Hanging on the wall inside are three historic portable crosses — replicas of crosses that Vernazza ships once brought along on crusades to the Holy Land.
 During Easter processions, these crosses are taken down and carried through town.
 Located in front of the church, a tiny piazza — decorated with a river rock mosaic — is a popular hangout spot.
 It's where Vernazza's old ladies soak up the last bit of sun, and kids enjoy a patch of level ball field.